Do you sometime struggle with your exercise consistency?

-I compiled a list of what I believe are the 31 most important reasons why you should get in shape, or stay in shape.
-What “getting in shape” means to me is you have a baseline of (1) strength, (2) muscular endurance, (3) cardiovascular capacity, and (4) flexibility to lead a fuller, healthier life.
-If you are weak in one of these 4 areas, then you have a gap to fill my friend!
+“Getting in shape” means you have a baseline of (1) strength, (2) cardiovascular endurance, and (3) flexibility to lead a fuller, healthier life.
+If you are weak in one of these 3 areas, then you have a gap to fill my friend!

 Next time you’re thinking of skipping exercise, or you’re contemplating getting in shape (see 5 Stages of Change Model), you can use this list as a motivational reference.

-If you have any friends who are not exercising, definitely shoot them this post!
+If you have any friends who are not exercising, definitely shoot them this article!

 1. Reduces Cholesterol 1

 Regular exercise has been proven to reduce “bad” cholesterol levels (LDL) and increase “good” cholesterol (HDL)

 Exercise can help you sleep better.
 People who exercise tend to fall asleep quicker and stay asleep longer.